10 Relaxation Techniques to Help You Wind Down for Sleep

 Sip some cherry juice

 According to research published in the European Journal of Nutrition, study participants who drank two daily glasses of tart cherry juice rested an average of 39 minutes longer than those who did not drink the juice, and also woke fewer times during the night.
 According to the researchers, the sleep benefits were the result of the high melatonin concentration found in Montmorency cherries.
-Here are 50 of the healthiest foods you can find in the supermarket.

 Take a hot bath